mongodb/specifications/source/crud/crud.rst

 with no query filter, skip, limit, or other options that would alter the results.
 Once again, the only supported option is maxTimeMS.

-Drivers MUST document that due to a bug in versions 5.0.0-5.0.7 of MongoDB, estimatedDocumentCount was not included in the Stable API, and that users of the Stable API are recommended to upgrade their server version to 5.0.8+ or set ``apiStrict: false`` to avoid encountering errors when using estimatedDocumentCount.
+Drivers MUST document that, due to a bug in versions 5.0.0-5.0.7 of MongoDB, estimatedDocumentCount was not included in v1 of the Stable API, so users of the Stable API are recommended to upgrade their server version to 5.0.8+ or set ``apiStrict: false`` to avoid encountering errors when using estimatedDocumentCount.

-The 5.0-compat releases of many drivers were changed to use ``$collStats`` in their implementations of estimatedDocumentCount due to the ``count`` command being omitted from the V1 Stable API.
+The 5.0-compat versions of many drivers were changed to use ``$collStats`` in their implementations of estimatedDocumentCount due to the ``count`` command being omitted from v1 of the Stable API.
 This had the unintended consequence of breaking estimatedDocumentCount on views, so this change was reverted as it was seen as a bug / regression.
-Drivers that revert this change MUST include in their release notes that users of the Stable API with ``apiStrict: true`` will start seeing errors when using estimatedDocumentCount due to a bug in server versions 5.0.0-5.0.7 and recommend that they upgrade their server version to 5.0.8 or set ``apiStrict: false``.
-They MUST also document that estimatedDocumentCount can now be used with views.
+The release notes for the drivers versions that revert this change MUST document that users of the Stable API with ``apiStrict: true`` will start seeing errors when using estimatedDocumentCount against server versions 5.0.0 - 5.0.7 / 5.1.0 - 5.3.1 due to a bug in the server.
+The release notes MUST recommend that such users upgrade their deployments to 5.0.8 or 5.3.1 (if on Atlas) or set ``apiStrict: false`` when constructing their MongoClients.
+This change is not seen as requiring a major version bump in drivers due to it being considered a bug fix and the relative rarity of users using estimatedDocumentCount with ``apiStrict: true``.
+The release notes MUST also document that estimatedDocumentCount can now be used to perform slow-but-accurate counts with views.

 ~~~~~~~~~~~~~~
 countDocuments